HHS/TANF-app/tdrs-backend/README.md

 - **If a Postgres Service does not exist, create it using `cf create-service aws-rds shared-psql tdp-db`**

 6.)
-To apply this newly bound service you may have to restage:
+To apply this newly bound service or apply any changes made to environment variables you will need to restage the application:
 ```bash
 $ cf restage tdp-backend
 ```